Nomenclature

 Disturbance Ecology

 Successional status.
 Hoary tansyaster is an early colonizer in both primary and secondary succession (Brandt and Rickard 1994; Peinado et al. 2005; Pavek et al. 2012; Shaw et al. 2012; Stephens et al. 2016).
-It establishes readily from shattered seed (Tilley 2015b).
-It is common on disturbed sites (Goodrich 1997; Loeser et al. 2007), and its abundance and persistence may benefit from periodic disturbance (Koniak and Everett 1982; Poreda and Wullstein 1994).
+It establishes readily from shattered seed (Tilley 2015b), and it is common on disturbed sites (Goodrich 1997; Loeser et al. 2007), and its abundance and persistence may benefit from periodic disturbance (Koniak and Everett 1982; Poreda and Wullstein 1994).

-Hoary tansyaster was a pioneer species on marble outcrops in the Sierra Nevada Mountains (Peinado et al. 2005) and on sandhills in Montana (Lesica and Cooper 1999) and Nebraska (Tolstead 1942).
+Hoary tansyaster commonly occurs in early seral, disturbed, and degraded communities (Ogle et al. 2012).
+It was a pioneer species on marble outcrops in the Sierra Nevada Mountains (Peinado et al. 2005) and on sandhills in Montana (Lesica and Cooper 1999) and Nebraska (Tolstead 1942).
 In sandhill vegetation in southwestern Montana, cover of hoary tansyaster was greatest (4.4%) in the earliest successional stage and decreased with advancing succession.
 Seral stages were primarily based on topography and sand movements with the earliest seral stage on lower slopes with active sand erosion, slightly later seral stages on upper slopes with active sand deposition, and late seral stages where sand was stabilized and shrub cover was greatest (Lesica and Cooper 1999).

 Fire response.
-In several studies, hoary tansyaster appears soon after fire.
+In several studies, hoary tansyaster appeared soon after fire.
+At The Nature Conservancy’s Boardman Grasslands Preserve in Morrow County, Oregon, hoary tansyaster was an indicator of burned sites (P < 0.05) (DiCarlo et al. 2019).
+The arid grassland and shrub-steppe vegetation (390-970 ft [120-295 m] elevation) supporting a mix of native and nonnative grasses burned in a moderate to severe surface fire in June 2015.
+Hoary tansyaster was more abundant the first year after the fire than before the fire (DiCarlo et al. 2019).
 Although not seeded, it occurred in the first, second, and third post-fire years following a summer fire and restoration treatments in sagebrush steppe in west-central Utah (Ott et al. 2003).
 Frequency of hoary tansy aster was 4% in the first and second and 2% in the third post-fire years on sites that were chained following seeding.
 Frequency was slightly higher, 7% in the first, 8% in the second, and 6% in the third post-fire years on plots that were not chained following seeding (Ott et al. 2003).
 In the central Wasatch Mountains near Midway, Utah, frequency was 9.8% on 1-year-old burns, but plants were absent from unburned big sagebrush sites (Poreda and Wullstein 1994).
 Hoary tansyaster occurred with 0.5% cover on 4-year-old burned mountain big sagebrush sites but was not found on adjacent unburned sites in Wasatch County, Utah (Goodrich 2006).

-On the North Rim of Grand Canyon National Park, Arizona, hoary tansyaster occurred in frequently burned old-growth ponderosa pine forests and in forests that had burned recently, but for the first time in 76 years.
+On the North Rim of Grand Canyon National Park, Arizona, hoary tansyaster occurred in frequently burned old-growth ponderosa pine forests and in recently burned forests that were unburned for the previous 76 years.
 Hoary tansyaster was a significant indicator (P = 0.002) of frequently burned forests, where its relative abundance and frequency were high (Laughlin et al. 2004).
 In the Sweetwater Mountains of eastern California, hoary tansyaster was restricted to early seral sites when singleleaf pinyon (Pinus monophylla) woodlands ranging from recently burned and grass-forb dominated to late-seral, tree-dominated sites were compared.
 Hoary tansyaster was not found on shrub- or tree-dominated sites (Koniak and Everett 1982).

 Wildlife And Livestock Use

 Large mammals.
-Heavy use by elk and pronghorn has been reported.
+Heavy use of hoary tansyaster by elk and pronghorn has been reported.
 In big sagebrush-bluebunch wheatgrass (Pseudoroegneria spicata) communities in south-central Washington, the frequency of hoary tansyaster in elk diets as determined from fecal analyses was: 19.7% in October, 26% in November, 11.9% in December, 37.5% in January, 1.2% in February, and 0.3% in March (McCorquodale 1993).
-In the Greater Yellowstone area, mostly in Wyoming, elk feeding on stems and flowers was noted for July and November (Skinner 1928).
+In the Greater Yellowstone area, mostly in Wyoming, elk use of stems and flowers was noted for July and November (Skinner 1928).
 In Bandelier National Monument, New Mexico, hoary tansyaster made up 0 to 2.9% of elk diets during periodic sampling from September 1991 to July 1993 (Wolters 1994).

 Hoary tansyaster was moderately to highly preferred by pronghorn on the Desert Experimental Range in west-central Utah, even though its production reached a high of just 0.2 lb/ac (0.5 kg/ha).
 Plants were consumed more in wet than dry years based on pronghorn rumen samples collected between late August and early September (Beale and Smith 1970).

 Birds.
-Hoary tansyaster attracts a variety of native insects that are important to certain life stages of greater sage-grouse and other birds (Tilley 2015b).
+Hoary tansyaster attracts a variety of native insects that are important to certain life stages of greater sage-grouse and other birds (Tilley 2015b; Luna et al 2018), and it is an important component of greater sage-grouse habitats (Lambert 2005).
 At the Hart Mountain National Antelope Refuge in southeastern Oregon, frequency of hoary tansyaster was 2% in the diet of greater sage-grouse chicks (Pyle 1993).

 Livestock.
 Cattle did not appear to graze hoary tansyaster in a high-elevation, semi-arid grassland near Flagstaff, Arizona.
-Loeser et al. (2007) found no difference in the cover of hoary tansyaster in ungrazed, moderately grazed, and highly grazed pastures maintained for 8 years.
+Loeser et al. (2007) found no difference in the cover of hoary tansyaster in ungrazed, moderately grazed, and highly grazed pastures over an 8-year period.

 Ethnobotany

-Several western tribes report medicinal and ceremonial uses of hoary tansyaster (Moerman 2003).
-The Navajo dried the plant and used it as a snuff to treat nose and throat troubles.
+Several western tribes report medicinal and ceremonial uses of hoary tansyaster.
+The Navajo dried the plant and used it as a snuff to treat nose and throat troubles (Elmore 1944).
 The Paiute also used it to treat throat problems, but they applied a poultice of leaves to swollen jaws or neck glands.
-Shoshoni Indians took a decoction of fresh or dried leaves for headaches and used extracts of the whole plant as a blood tonic.
-An infusion of root material was used as an eyewash by the Shoshoni.
-Both the Shoshoni and Zuni used infusions to induce vomiting and purge their systems.
-Hopi Indians gave hoary tansyaster to women in labor and created a strong stimulant from a plant extract.
-The Okanagan-Colville used hoary tansyaster in ceremonies (Moerman 2003).
+Shoshoni Indians took a decoction of fresh or dried leaves for headaches.
+They used extracts of the whole plant for internal cleansing and a tea made from the plant to treat headaches (Train et al. 1941).
+Hopi Indians created a strong stimulant from an extract of the plant, which was given to women during childbirth (Whiting 1939).
+The Okanagan-Colville used hoary tansyaster in witchcraft ceremonies (Turner et al. 1980).

 Revegetation Use

-Many characteristics make hoary tansyaster a useful species for restoration, such as tolerance of early seral conditions; rapid establishment, growth, and reproduction; and food production for pollinators.
+Many characteristics make hoary tansyaster a useful species for restoration, such as tolerance of early seral conditions; rapid establishment, growth, and reproduction; and food production for pollinators (Tilley et al. 2019).
 However, reports on its successful use in wildland restoration and rehabilitation are limited.

 Although not planted on reclaimed or abandoned mine sites, hoary tansyaster occurred on bentonite mine spoils in Montana (Sieg et al. 1983) and copper mine waste sites in Utah (Borden and Black 2005).
 In Carter County, Montana, cover averaged 0.1% on old bentonite mine spoils, 0.2% on reclaimed spoils, and less than 0.1% in undisturbed big sagebrush-grassland communities (Sieg et al. 1983).
 In Bingham County, Utah, hoary tansyaster occurred at 50% frequency and up to 3% cover on sulfide-bearing waste created from copper pit mining.
 Waste sites averaged 30 years old and had neutral pH (6–7.9) and low salinity levels (0.06–0.5 dS/m).
 Hoary tansyaster was absent from waste sites with lower pH and higher salinity levels (Borden and Black 2005).